Choose the right building regulations application

 Building Notices cost less and are quick

-It costs less because with a Building Notice, you may avoid getting detailed plans made.
-However, while your works are happening we might ask you to provide information to show your build complies with the regulations.
+There are fewer costs because, with a Building Notice, you may avoid getting detailed plans made.
+However, while your work is happening we may ask you to provide information to show that your build complies with the regulations.

-Go to Building Notices on the Planning Portal website to find out more.
+Find out more about Building Notices on the Planning Portal website.

-Find out how to how to apply for building regulations approval.
+Find out how to apply for building regulations approval.

 Full Plans applications

-If you're making major changes or doing commercial building works, then you should do a Full Plans application.
+If you're making major changes or doing commercial building work, you should make a Full Plans application.

 You will probably want to submit a Full Plans application if you are carrying out works such as: